 Although websites are all unique from a content and design perspective, the underlying foundations of the vast majority of sites are very similar.
-Using an HTML boilerplate for the initial work is a great way to save time and effort.
-In this article, we'll show you how to use an HTML5 boilerplate to kick-start your website projects.
+Using an HTML boilerplate for the initial work is a great way to save time and effort, and here we'll show you how you can use one to kick-start your website projects.

 Typically, site designers and developers want to deal with the quirks of individual browsers, stripping out any proprietary styling that such software might add to specific website layout elements.
-Additionally, they may use scripts for dealing with the shortcomings of older browsers, and drop in basic default styles, for horizontal rules and elements that are supposed to be hidden.
+Additionally, they may use scripts to deal with the shortcomings of older browsers, and drop in basic default styles for horizontal rules and elements that are supposed to be hidden.

 Doing this again and again for every project is a massive waste of time and energy.
 Not only will you mostly be repeating yourself, you might also make unique errors during every attempt to start afresh.
-An HTML boilerplate gives you something ready-made to work with, thus avoiding the horror of staring at a blank document and trying to figure out where to start.
+An HTML boilerplate gives you something ready-made to work with, thus avoiding the horror of staring at a blank document and trying to figure out where to begin.

 What is an HTML boilerplate?

 Boilerplates are similar to templates, but more helpful, in that they often contain text and graphics to start you off rather than just layouts that include these elements.
 An HTML boilerplate is a set of downloadable files that provide a foundation for any website you might want to create.
 Typically, they have been built by industry professionals but freely released to the community.
 Adapting them for your own projects helps speed things up and ensure the basics of your site are sound.

 HTML5 Boilerplate is a good place to start.
 The self-described "web's most popular frontend template", is a sleek and simple HTML5 template that's the result of the pooled knowledge of hundreds of developers.
 It provides the basic scaffolding or framework for building an entire website.

 Using HTML5 Boilerplate

 On downloading the archive, it's a good idea to make a copy and keep it clean and untouched.
 It can then serve as reference for any changes you make.